-Figure 4 TCDS rates reported from at-home recordings various populations, including urban (empty shape) and ruralindigenous (filled shape) samples.
+Figure 4 Agerage TCDS rates reported from at-home recordings across various populations and ages, including urban (empty shape) and rural, indigenous (filled shape) samples.
 Point size indicates the number of children sampled (range: 1–26).
 Data sources: Bergelson et al. (2019) US/Canada; Shneidman (2010) US and Yucatec; Vogt et al. (2015) Dutch, Mozambique urban and rural; Scaff et al. (in preparation) Tsimane.

 Target-child-directed speech (TCDS)

 The children in our sample were directly spoken to for an average of 3.63 minutes per hour in the random sample (median = 4.08; range = 0.83–6.55; Figure 3).
-These estimates are close to those reported for Yucatec Mayan children (Shneidman & Goldin-Meadow, 2012), as illustrated in Figure 4 (see Scaff et al. (in preparation) for more detailed cross-language comparisons).We modeled TCDS min/hr in the random clips with a zero-inflated negative binomial regression.
+These estimates are close to those reported for Yucatec Mayan children (Shneidman & Goldin-Meadow, 2012), as illustrated in Figure 4 (see Scaff et al. (in preparation) for more detailed cross-language comparisons).
+Note that, to make this comparison, we have converted Shneidman’s (2010) utterance/hr estimates to min/hr using the median Tseltal utterance duration for non-target child speakers: (1029ms) because Yucatec and Tseltal are related languages.

+We modeled TCDS min/hr in the random clips with a zero-inflated negative binomial regression.
 The rate of TCDS in the randomly sampled clips was primarily affected by factors relating to the time of day (see Figure 5).
 The count model showed that the children were more likely to hear TCDS in the mornings than around midday (B = 0.82, SD = 0.40, z = 2.06, p = 0.04), with no difference between morning and afternoon (p = 0.29) or midday and afternoon (p = 0.19) TCDS rates.
-Time of day effects varied by age: older children were significantly more likely to hear TCDS at midday (B = 0.73, SD = 0.36, z = 2.04, p = 0.04) and marginally more likely to hear it in the morning (B = 0.46, SD = 0.28, z = 1.65, p = 0.10) compared to the afternoons.
+Time of day effects varied by age: older children showed a stronger afternoon dip in TCDS.
+Specifically, they were significantly more likely to hear TCDS at midday (B = 0.73, SD = 0.36, z = 2.04, p = 0.04) and marginally more likely to hear it in the morning (B = 0.46, SD = 0.28, z = 1.65, p = 0.10) compared to the afternoons.
 Older target children were also significantly more likely to hear TCDS when more speakers were present, compared to younger children (B = 0.61, SD = 0.20, z = 3.06, p = 0.00).
 There were no significant effects of target child age or household size, and no significant effects in the zero-inflation model.